 7.5 During 2022/23 Internal Audit investigated a number of whistleblowing allegations relating to City Building.
-Significant compliance matters covering key governance, procurement and HR practices have been identified.
-This has also resulted in a delay to the signing of the 2021/22 City Building financial statements.
-Management do not anticipate any material impact on the 2021/22 accounts but the external auditor has requested a forensic investigation prior to signing.
-Brodies have been appointed by the Council to undertake this additional work, which is ongoing.
-In response to the investigation findings, a City Building Glasgow Partnership Oversight Board has been established jointly by the Council and the Wheatley Group senior officers to review CBG.
-The workstreams of the review include governance, procurement, HR and finance.
-The governance, HR, finance and phase 1 of the procurement workstreams have now completed and reported recommendations back to the Oversight Board, who will monitor implementation of the actions.
-Phase 2 of the procurement workstream is scheduled to complete by the end of June 2023.
+Significant compliance matters covering key governance, procurement and HR practices were identified.
+This also resulted in a delay to the signing of the 2021/22 City Building financial statements.
+Council and Wheatley Housing Group Management, as Joint Venture Members, appointed Brodies to undertake a forensic investigation.
+The City Building external auditor signed the 2021/22 Accounts in March 2023 but noted significant deficiency in respect of the overall control environment within the business.
+The 2022/23 City Building accounts are not yet signed.
+In response to the investigation findings, a City Building Glasgow Partnership Steering Group was established jointly by the Council and the Wheatley Housing Group senior officers to review CBG.
+The workstreams of the review included governance, procurement, HR and finance.
+An action plan has been agreed and progress is being monitored by the Steering Group.